AI writing correction

 AI writing correction — even from a photo.

-Take a photo, let Tuba read the text, and review the correction: handwritten or typed writing, marked errors, explanations, and optional grading support in one workflow.
+Take a photo, let Tuba read the text, and review the correction: handwritten or typed work, marked errors, explanations, and optional grading support against your own rubric in one workflow.

 Example